lasopablo/ChatGPT_fallback_mechanism/README.md

 Welcome to the Markprompt Backend Application!
 This project is a full-stack application with a robust backend for a chat application with fallback mechanisms for AI models.
 The application uses OpenAI and Gemini by Google for generating responses and is wrapped in a Docker container for easy deployment.

 > ✔️: **Demo video available**: A demo video and installation guide is available to help you set up and use.
-Watch it here: [Installation Video Guide](https://youtu.be/RBxX8LdbsUI)
+Watch it here: [Demo and Installation Video Guide](https://youtu.be/RBxX8LdbsUI)